Ationet/ationetdocs/UserManuals/ATIONet_Network_User_Manual-EN-Modules/Administration.md

 ## Identifications
 The identification is the physical means used by ATIONet to identify a vehicle or driver.
 ATIONet supports various types of identification, such as card, TAG, chip, ATIONet card, manual entry, barcode and iButton.
 When an identification is associated to a Vehicle or Driver, a sub-account is created.

 In this section the identification already created will be listed.
 In the options column you can edit the identification, enable or disable it and release it.
-To make queries easier, there is a panel of filters at the top.
+To facilitate queries, there is a panel of filters at the top.

 ![Identifications](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Identifications.PNG)